Join the Fossil Free Campaign

 See if there's already a campaign at your university:

 If there isn't a campaign on your campus then why not get one going yourself?
 Since the campaign started there have been over 90 local Fossil Free groups in UK universities and colleges.
-With more than a quarter of UK universities committed to divest it's time for us to mainstream divestment.
+With two-thirds of UK universities committed to divest it's time for us to mainstream divestment.
 Get in touch and we can support you to get things going.

 How to win on fossil fuel divestment.